matoom/frostbite/introduction/getting_started.md

 # Getting started

-The installation package comes with already pre configured example settings, scripts, macros and window arrangements.
+The default installation comes with already pre-configured example settings, scripts, macros and window arrangements.
 To run the application with clean default settings the pre-packaged configuration files can be deleted before running the client.